beenotung/neural-network.ts/README.md

 ## Features

-- Duel mode training
+- **Duel Mode Training**

-  - Train with back propagation
+  - Train with back-propagation (Supervised Learning)
-  - Evolve neural network with genetic algorithm
+  - Evolve neural network with genetic algorithm (Reinforcement Learning)

+- **Neural Network Export**

-- Compile neural network into standalone javascript function
+  - Compile into standalone JavaScript functions
+  - Import/export in JSON format

+- **Lightweight and Easy to Install**

+  - No need to install or build node-gyp, CMake, CUDA, TensorFlow, Python, etc.
+  - Only depends on [ga-island](https://github.com/beenotung/ga-island), which is 1.4 KB gzipped and has no additional dependencies

-- Export / import in json
+- **Typescript / JavaScript Compatibility**

-- Zero-dependency
-- Lightweight (without node-gpy, cmake, python, cuda)
-- Typescript support
+  - Optional TypeScript support
+  - Support usage from Javascript without further build/bundle steps

+- **Isomorphic Package**
-- Isomorphic package: works in Node.js and browsers
+  - Works in both Node.js and browser environments
-- Works with plain Javascript, Typescript is not mandatory

 ## Installation